ICQ: Cooperation with Russian intelligence services

 According to a Novaya Gazeta article published in May 2018, Russian intelligence agencies had access to online reading of ICQ users' correspondence during crime investigations.
 The article examined 34 sentences of Russian courts, during the investigation of which the evidence of the defendants' guilt was obtained by reading correspondence on a PC or mobile devices.
-Of the fourteen cases in which ICQ was involved, in six cases the capturing of information occurred before the seizure of the device.
-Because the rival service Telegram blocks all access for the agencies, the Advisor of the Russian President, Herman Klimenko, recommended to use ICQ instead.
+In six of the fourteen cases in which ICQ was involved, the capturing of information occurred before the seizure of the device.
+Because the rival service Telegram blocks all access for the agencies, the Advisor of the Russian President, German Klimenko, recommended to use ICQ instead.

+Child pornography

+In 2023, an investigation by Brazilian news outlet Núcleo Jornalismo found that ICQ was used to freely share child pornography due to lax moderation policies.

 Clients

-AOL's OSCAR network protocol used by ICQ is proprietary and using a third party client is a violation of ICQ Terms of Service.
-Nevertheless, a number of third-party clients have been created by using reverse-engineering and protocol descriptions.
-These clients include:
+AOL's OSCAR network protocol used by ICQ was proprietary and using a third party client was a violation of ICQ Terms of Service.
+Nevertheless, a number of third-party clients were created by using reverse-engineering and protocol descriptions.
+These clients included: